We’re three months out, and the game has changed.

 The corporate media doles out what they want us to hear.
 And they decide how they want us to feel, too.

-And they keep us distracted with the Duggars and the Kardashians and really good sales at Kohl’s and shit.
+The media keeps us distracted with the Duggars and the Kardashians and good sales at Kohl’s and shit.

 Because if we feel empowered, well-informed, confident, and hopeful—instead of panicky and afraid, we’ll make good decisions, which means we’ll be less likely to buy what they’re selling us.